 To “meet our national responsibility to bring millions of immigrants out of the shadow economy,” Beyer supports “comprehensive immigration reform” that offers “a path to citizenship for the hard-working people who … help keep our economy strong and deserve the opportunity to become new Americans.”
-Moreover, Beyer “fully support[s]” the DREAM Act, whose purpose, he says, is “to ensure that children who came to the United States early in life have the chance to attend college, receive in-state tuition [discounts], and work toward their dreams just like every other hard-working student.”
-Beyer’s positions on immigration matters have earned him a lifetime rating of 0% from Numbers USA, an organization that seeks to end illegal immigration while reforming the rules of legal immigration to better serve the needs of the existing American citizenry.
+Moreover, he “fully support[s]” the DREAM Act, whose purpose, he says, is “to ensure that children who came to the United States early in life have the chance to attend college, receive in-state tuition [discounts], and work toward their dreams just like every other hard-working student.”

-In April 2015, Beyer signed on to an Amicus Brief in support of President Obama’s recently enacted executive amnesty orders —“Deferred Action for Childhood Arrivals” (DACA) and “Deferred Action for Parental Accountability” (DAPA)—which together shielded millions of illegals from potential deportation.
-“I am proud to stand with the President and join this Brief,” said Beyer.
-“I fully support the President’s Executive Action on immigration—DAPA and an expanded DACA program are the best way to serve and support the new Americans who live, work, and pay taxes in the United States … as we work to create the new American economy.”
+In April 2015, Beyer signed on to an amicus brief in support of President Obama’s recently enacted executive amnesty orders —“Deferred Action for Childhood Arrivals” (DACA) and “Deferred Action for Parental Accountability” (DAPA)—which together shielded millions of illegals from potential deportation.
+The congressman these executive actions as “the best way to serve and support the new Americans who live, work, and pay taxes in the United States … as we work to create the new American economy.”

-For additional details about Beyer’s voting record on a variety of key issues, click here.
+For details about Beyer’s voting record on a variety of key issues, click here.